cisagov/ScubaGear/baselines/teams.md

 users.
 - _Rationale:_ Access to unmanaged users can pose the risk of data leakage and other security threats.
 This policy provides protection by disabling the internal user access to unmanaged users.
 - _Last modified:_ July 2023
-- _Note:_ This policy is not applicable to gcc, gcchigh and dod licensed tenants.
+- _Note:_ This policy is not applicable to GCC, GCC High and DoD tenants.

 ### Resources